kaligraffy/basiccryptmypi/README.md

-# cryptmypi 4.x
+# cryptmypi for rpi4

 Assists in the full setup of [encrypted] Raspberry Pis.
-Able to maintain multiple setup configurations, for multiple usages, ofers a multitude of modular configurations hooks providing out-of-the-box optinal features for initramfs (while the system in encrypted) and the actual system (after boot).
+Modular configurations hooks

 **Note:** Only tested on:
-- Kali host
-- Kali and Pi OS guest/target
-- RaspberryPi 2, 3, and 4 64 bit image
-- irc channel freenode/#cryptmypi
+RPI 4B

 ## How it works